tobikasali/Disaster_response_pipleine/README.md

  * process_data.py - Script that cleans and stores the data in a database.

 models:The folder containing the scripts of the model and the saved model.
- * classifer.pkl: The saved model and output of the  model.
+ * classifer.pkl: this file is the output of running train_classify.py.
+The file is not in the repository
  * train_classify.py: The python script to train the model and build a machine learning model.

 ## Running the scripts and webapp